Lignin characterization

-The term "Lignin characterization" (or "Lignin analysis") refers to a group of activities within lignin research aiming at describing the characteristics of a lignin by determination of its most important properties.
+The term "lignin characterization" (or "lignin analysis") refers to a group of activities within lignin research aiming at describing the characteristics of a lignin by determination of its most important properties.
 Most often, this term is used to describe the characterization of technical lignins by means of chemical or thermo-chemical analysis.
 Technical lignins are lignins isolated from various biomasses during various kinds of technical processes such as wood pulping.
 The most common technical lignins include lignosulphonates (isolated from sulfite pulping), kraft lignins (isolated from kraft pulping black liquor), organosolv lignins (isolated from organosolv pulping), soda lignins (isolated from soda pulping) and lignin residue after enzymatic treatment of biomass.

 Important characteristics

 Lignins can be characterized by determination of their purity, molecular structure and thermal properties.
 For certain applications, other properties such as electrical properties or color may be relevant to determine.

 Purity

 Dry matter content

 The dry matter content of lignins is the residue after drying at specified conditions.
 Any matter that is volatile at the drying conditions is not included in the dry matter content.
 The moisture content can be approximated by 100% minus the dry matter content.

-To determine the dry matter content, The sample is dried at a temperature of 105 °C ± 2 °C. The mass before and after the drying is determined gravimetrically.
+To determine the dry matter content, The sample is dried at a temperature of 105±2 °C. The mass before and after the drying is determined gravimetrically.
 The dry matter content of sample is calculated as the ratio of mass after to the mass before the drying.